steviecoyle/shrtnr/README.md

 ## Future Features
 1. Endpoints for batch URL requests.
 Allowing users to request a list of urls to be processed or returned.
 So they can be displayed on the app/site.
+2. Add payment tiers, so URLs can be kept for longer.
+3. Include load balancer when required.